tapis-project/uh-hpc-in-the-cloud/block2/intro-to-abaco2.md

 ### Executing an Actor

-To execute a Docker container associated with an actor, we send the actor a message by making a POST request to the actor's inbox URI which is of the form:
+To execute a Docker container associated with an actor, the actor is sent a message by making a POST request to the actor's inbox URI which is of the form:
 ```
 https://api.tacc.cloud/actors/v2/<actor_id>/messages